8 Countries Near Turkey and the reasons you must visit

 Flying to Turkey is a great way to explore the country and its many cultural attractions.
 With two major airports, IST and Sabiha Gökçen International Airport (SAW), travelers have plenty of options for getting there.

-And with WayAway, the online travel booking platform, you can easily find flights at affordable prices as well as book activities, hotels and cars through their Plus program – all while earning cashback rewards.
+With WayAway, the online travel booking platform, you can easily find flights at affordable prices as well as book activities, hotels, and cars through their Plus program – all while earning cashback rewards.
 You can read the full WayAway Flights Review here.

 If you take a taxi, make sure you turn on the meter.
-The one caveat is that if you’re going to the other side (the Asian side of Istanbul) then you will also have to pay toll fees.
+The one caveat is that if you’re going to the Asian side then you will also have to pay toll fees.

-Even if you’re on the European side, you will likely have to pay some tolls fees because of the highways but obviously it would be less.
+Even if you’re on the European side, you will likely have to pay some toll fees because of the highways but obviously, it would be less.

-Sabiha Gökçen International Airport (SAW) is the other major airport in Istanbul.
+Sabiha Gökçen International Airport (SAW) is the other major airport.
 It’s around 40 kilometers from the city center but it does have an efficient metro and bus system to get into the city.

 Those traveling from Europe will likely have to make a stop at IST first, as that’s where all international flights land.
 However, if you are flying domestically after you get here, then it will be much easier to fly out of SAW than IST.